evanx/chronica/lib/ComponentFactory.md

    },
 ```

 The scheduled methods are optional.
-Their intervals can be specified in their config:
+The intervals can be specified in the component's config as follows:

 ```yaml
 scheduledTimeout: 8000 # invoke 8 seconds after start